rails/rails/guides/source/command_line.md

 Rails comes with every command line tool you'll need to

-* Create a Rails application
+* Create a Rails application.
-* Generate models, controllers, database migrations, and unit tests
+* Generate models, controllers, database migrations, and unit tests.
-* Start a development server
+* Start a development server.
-* Experiment with objects through an interactive shell
+* Experiment with objects through an interactive shell.
-* Profile and benchmark your new creation
+* Profile and benchmark your new creation.

 --------------------------------------------------------------------------------